If you get migraines, you may know how painful the condition can be.

 When symptoms of a migraine creep up, but you don't have the telltale head pain, you may be confused.

 Classic migraines may be accompanied by symptoms other than a headache.
 Some people experience visual disturbances and sensory symptoms known as “aura” before pain hits.
+(Click here to learn about different type of migraine)

 People experiencing silent migraines may experience all the symptoms of a migraine attack without head pain.
 Some of these symptoms include: